+*QP 22 missing for anchor and test fur SunsetBeach.

 Conclusions

 This contribution tests the effects of reducing intra frame QP by one for the VTM and ECM common test conditions RA configuration.
-It is reported that this leads to BD-rate gains of -0.3%/-2.6%/-2.8% for VTM Y/Cb/Cr, and -X/-Y/-Z for ECM.
+It is reported that this leads to BD-rate gains of -0.3%/-2.6%/-2.8% for VTM Y/Cb/Cr, and -0.3/-2.6/-2.8 for ECM.
 Small subjective benefits are reported, and no subjective issues.

 It is proposed that the value of “IntraQPOffset” be changed from -3 to -4 for the RA configuration for both VTM and ECM.